 1. Good managers know how to communicate.

-Part of being a good manager is being able to effectively communicate with your team, particularly around what’s expected from them and what they can expect from their jobs.
+Part of being a successful manager is being able to effectively communicate with your team, particularly about what’s expected of them and what they can expect from their jobs.

-As a manager, it’s your job to clearly outline what you need your team to do and how they need to do it.
-For instance, if you’re overseeing a new product launch, part of being an effective manager would be walking each team member through their responsibilities related to the launch, and when and how they need to complete those tasks (including things like relevant deadlines, how to submit work, and what they should do if they run into a problem or have any questions).
+As a manager, it’s your job to clearly outline what you need your team to do and how they need to do it (without micromanaging).
+For instance, if you’re overseeing a new product launch, good communication might include walking each team member through their responsibilities related to the launch, including things like relevant deadlines, how to submit work, and what they should do if they run into a problem or have any questions.

 But what you communicate is only part of the equation.
 Equally important is how you communicate.
 Good leaders communicate respectfully, without talking down to their team members.
-They also communicate clearly, kindly, and in a way that puts their teams at ease — which means avoiding yelling or being overly harsh or short in their communication.
+They also communicate clearly, kindly, and in a way that puts their teams at ease — which means avoiding yelling or being overly harsh or terse.

 Tips for Bolstering Your Communication Skills

-- Know what you’re trying to communicate before you communicate it.
-If you’re not clear on what you’re trying to say, your employees aren’t going to be clear on it either.
-Before you communicate with your employees (for instance, sending an email or outlining a new project), make sure you’re clear on what you want to say, how you want to say it, and what you need your team to do with the information you’re sharing.
+- Know your meaning before sending a message.
+If you’re not sure what you’re trying to say, your employees aren’t going to be clear on your meaning either.
+Before you send that email or outline your team’s new project, make sure you know what you want to say, how you want to say it, and what you need your team to do with the information you’re sharing.

 - Ask for feedback.
-Okay, so what you want to say is clear to you — but did it come across clearly to your employees?
-Ask your team members for feedback on how clear your communication is, and if there are any ways you could make your communication with them more clear (for example, by summarizing long emails in easy-to-digest bullet points).
+Okay, so you know what you want to say — but is it coming across clearly to your employees?
+Ask your team members for feedback on your communication, and if there are any ways you could make your communication with them more clear (for example, by summarizing long emails in bullet points).

 - Avoid communicating while angry.
 People tend to say or do things when they’re angry that they wouldn’t do otherwise.
-Even if you’re generally good at communicating with your team, those communication skills can easily go out the window when conversations or correspondence get heated.
-If you’re dealing with a frustrating or anger-inducing situation, wait until you cool off to talk things out with your team.
+Even if you’re generally good at communicating with your team, those communication skills can go out the window when conversations get heated.
+If you’re dealing with a frustrating situation, wait until you cool off to talk things out with your team.

 2. Good managers know how to listen.

 Good managers “know the importance of listening to the team — collectively and as individuals,” Gallo said.
-That means creating a feedback-friendly environment for your team and individual team members to speak freely about what’s working, what’s not, and how you as a manager can create a better, more supportive work environment.
+That means creating a feedback-friendly culture for your team to speak freely about what’s working, what’s not, and how you as a manager can create a better, more supportive work environment.

-Some things you could do to help better listen to your employees could include holding quarterly team meetings where you give your staff the floor to discuss what you can improve the next quarter, schedule regular one-on-ones to check in with individual team members to gauge how they’re feeling about their role, or send out an anonymous survey to get feedback and suggestions from your team on how you can improve things like workflow or your organization’s work environment.
+Some things you could do to help better listen to your employees could include scheduling regular one-on-ones to check in with individual team members to gauge how they’re feeling about their role or sending out an anonymous survey to get constructive feedback from your team on how you can improve things for them.

 You won’t always be able to act on the feedback you get from your team.
-But even if you can’t make all the changes they’re requesting, just asking for their feedback — and taking the time to listen to what they have to say — can improve trust and empower your employees to speak up when there’s an issue.
+But even if you can’t make all the changes they’re requesting, just asking for their suggestions — and taking the time to listen to what they have to say — can improve trust and empower your employees to speak up when there’s an issue.

 Tips to Bolster Your Listening Skills

-If you want to be a good manager, you need to listen to your team and make sure they feel heard.
+If you want to be a successful manager, you need to listen to your team and make sure they feel heard.
 Here are a few tips for improving your listening skills.

 - Listen actively.
-It’s important to listen to your team, but it’s also important that your employees walk away feeling heard is through active listening, which involves you processing, reflecting on, and remembering what they say.
-For example, after your employee is done speaking, repeat back what they said in your own words.
-You might begin by saying something like, “So what I hear you saying is…” This will show your employee that you were listening and got the message, and it also gives you the opportunity to clear up any miscommunication or confusion and make sure you walk away with the right information.
+A good way to ensure your employees walk away feeling heard is through active listening, which involves you processing, reflecting on, and remembering what they say.
+For example, after your employee is done speaking, you can repeat back what they said in your own words.
+You can say something like, “So what I hear you saying is…” This will show your employee that you were listening and got the message, and it also lets you clear up any confusion and make sure you walk away with the right information.

 3. Good managers lead with confidence.

-As a manager, you want to feel confident in who you are, your skills and expertise, and your ability to effectively lead your team.
+As a manager, you should feel confident in who you are, your skills and expertise, and your ability to effectively lead your team.

 “Confidence as a leader is essential,” said Christine Matzen, founder of Oak Street Strategies, a consultancy focused on leadership development and strategy, and author of Leader: The Journey to Become the Force Your Business Needs to Win.
 “Knowing who you are and what you stand for is the foundation of strong and capable leadership that employees can trust.”

-Confidence plays into effective management in a variety of ways.
 Leading your team with confidence “allows you to be consistent in your decision-making,” Matzen said.
-And when your team can trust your decisions — and know they’ll be consistent — it allows them to get into a groove and do their best work.
+And when your team can trust your decisions and know they’ll be consistent, it allows them to get into a groove and do their best work.